What are the benefits of space management in the workplace?

 1. Little-to-no wasted space

-The standout benefit of space management in the workplace is ensuring that space is utilised to its fullest across your facilities.
+The standout benefit of space management in the workplace is ensuring that space is utilized to its fullest across your facilities.

 And office space comes at a cost – the average effective rent cost of office buildings in the UK grew 0.8% in the year leading to June 2020, a trend that has persisted for several years prior to this.